Kizofa/kizofa-platform/docs/PHASE1-COMPLETION.md

 ## Current Progress

+### Completed Items

+#### Environment & Project Structure
+- Successfully set up a monorepo structure with separate directories for backend, mobile, and admin applications
+- Configured NestJS with TypeScript for the backend API
+- Implemented code quality tools including ESLint and Prettier
+- Set up Git hooks with Husky for pre-commit linting and formatting

+#### Database Configuration
-MySQL and Redis databases have been successfully installed directly on macOS using Homebrew as an alternative to Docker.
-The database connection has been tested and works properly with Prisma.
+- Installed MySQL and Redis directly on macOS using Homebrew as an alternative to Docker

-Winston logging system has been implemented and configured for both console and file logging.
-Logs are being captured for all application events.

-Health check endpoints have been implemented using the @nestjs/terminus package.
-The health endpoints include checks for memory, disk, and database connectivity.
-These endpoints can be used for monitoring the application status in production.
+- Initialized and configured Prisma ORM for database access
+- Created the initial database schema for user management and KYC
+- Successfully connected to PlanetScale for production database hosting
+- Modified Prisma schema for PlanetScale compatibility (relationMode="prisma")

+#### Authentication System
-JWT authentication with bcrypt password hashing has been implemented.
-The authentication system includes:
+- Implemented JWT authentication with bcrypt password hashing
-- User registration with password hashing
+- Set up user registration with password hashing
-- User login with JWT token generation
+- Created login endpoint with JWT token generation
-- JWT strategy for protected routes
+- Added JWT strategy for protected routes
-- Input validation using class-validator
+- Implemented input validation using class-validator
-- Swagger documentation for authentication endpoints
-- Error handling for validation errors and duplicate emails

-## Next Steps

-1. ✅ Implement JWT authentication with bcrypt password hashing
+#### Deployment
-2. Create a GitHub account (required for deployment infrastructure)
+- Successfully set up a GitHub account and repository for version control
+- Properly configured the Git repository with appropriate .gitignore and project structure
+- Pushed the initial codebase to GitHub
+- Created and configured a Render account for hosting the backend API
+- Successfully deployed the backend to Render with proper environment variables
+- Set up health check endpoints for monitoring application status

+### Next Steps

+#### Priority Items for Phase 1 Completion
-3. Set up PlanetScale for production database (requires GitHub account)
+1. Set up GitHub Actions for continuous integration
-4. Configure Render for deployment (requires GitHub account)
-5. Configure CI/CD pipeline with GitHub Actions (requires GitHub account)
+2. Implement database migration workflows for PlanetScale
+3. Configure environment variables and secrets management
-6. Implement feature flags system for managing features across environments
+4. Implement feature flags system for managing features across environments
+5. Add throttler for rate limiting to prevent abuse
+6. Create documentation for the database schema and security practices

+#### Additional Items
+- Set up unit and E2E testing infrastructure
+- Configure Docker containerization for consistent deployments
+- Implement automated deployment triggers
+- Complete testing strategy documentation

+## Notes

+The backend API is now successfully deployed to Render and accessible at https://kizofa-api.onrender.com.
+The PlanetScale database is correctly configured and connected to the deployed application.
+The next critical steps involve setting up continuous integration with GitHub Actions and implementing proper environment variables management.

 ## Documentation To Be Created